richo/juici/README.md

 ## Usage

-JuiCI chooses to be very "Mongo" (which is an adjective now), in that you don't need to formally create a project.
+JuiCI is very focused on minimal configuration; meaning that beyond starting the server and pointing it at a mongoDB instance, you do not need to do anything special to build a new project.
 Just request a build; however this means that on your first build you will need to send the commands to create your test environment)

 Example: